pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 ```
 The Futhark compiler knows how to generate efficient, parallel GPU code implementing these combinators.
 Since all parallelism is derived from these, if your program does not use them, it will not be parallel, and probably quite slow - **Futhark does not use parallelizing compiler**.
 This isn't quite as limiting as it may sound, and the Futhark standard library contains a wide variety of functions which internally make use of these combinators.
 In fact, it is quite difficult to do anything useful in the language _without_ making use of them.

 Of course, _just_ using combinators such as these isn't enough to make more complex programs run fast.
-For this reason, the Futhark compiler is aggresively optimizing.
+For this reason, the Futhark compiler is aggressively optimizing.
 In addition to the usual optimizations such as inlining and constant folding, the Futhark compiler implements some wacky domain-specific optimizations such as [fusion](https://futhark-book.readthedocs.io/en/latest/fusion.html) and [moderate flattening](https://futhark-book.readthedocs.io/en/latest/regular-flattening.html), which rearrange, transform, and sometimes eliminate array combinators so as to generate more efficient code.
 The result is that the code generated for any non-trivial Futhark program tends to look _absolutely_ nothing like the code it was generated from.

 ```lua
 -- The simplest form of "fusion" just turns 2 nested map's into a single